 It's one of the most multicultural areas in the UK, and considered a more upmarket part of London.
 Living in London has much to offer, including rich, vibrant nightlife and a huge variety of restaurants, bars, nightclubs, antique shops and markets to explore.
 Along with this, North London is also home to cultural and historical landmarks and fascinating architecture for its residents to enjoy.

-In this guide on where to live in North London, we're going to introduce you to some popular areas to live in North London, their transport links and activities to take part in.
+In this guide on the best places to live in North London, we're going to introduce you to some of the most popular areas to live in North London, their transport links and activities to take part in.
+Compare My Move have trusted and verified removal companies in North London that carry out thousands of moves each year.

 Located within the three boroughs of Haringey, Islington and Hackney, recent redevelopment programmes have led to the emergence of revamped and modernised eateries, cafes, restaurants and bars for its residents to enjoy.